songniy/DeployingNodePython/README.md

 ## OR

 create a heroku app
-add the node/js,python, and aptfile buildpacks.
+add the node/js, python, and aptfile buildpacks.

 go to .travis.yml file
 change the app to your app's name and the branch to the git hub branch you want to deploy off of.